 Note: Cinicon switching power supply works with 110v to 230v.

-3-5 days for dispatch of a 104HP case.
-If you require a larger HP these have a 3 – 4 weeks lead time.
+These have a 3 – 4 weeks lead time.

 SynthRacks Eurorack Cases are all set up to accept M3 machine screws.
 We would recommend the square sliding nuts and with each case you will be supplied with the following:

 - 104HP cases – 50 M3 sliding square nuts per 3U frame.

 - 110HP cases – 52 M3 sliding square nuts per 3U frame.

 - 126HP cases – 60 M3 sliding square nuts per 3U frame.

 However, you can specify – as an optional extra – that your case is fitted with threaded rails instead of the sliding nuts.
 (Note: threaded strips will come in two parts, in cases larger than 104HP)

 Each 3U will also be provided with M3 machine screws, which are suitable to use with the sliding nuts or the threaded rails.
 We keep a stock of all fixings so additional M3 machine screws and nuts can be purchased as required.

 Sliding nuts are more economical and should allow you – by loosening the screws – to slide a module along the rail to reposition it without taking it out of the case.
 They will also ensure that the modules can butt up neatly to each other, which otherwise may not be possible with threaded rails, due to different manufacturers tolerances of the modules face panel.